Imagination and fantasy | National Library of Australia (NLA)

 Imagination and fantasy

-One of the most obvious benefits of fantasy is that it allows readers to experiment with different ways of seeing the world.
-It takes a hypothetical situation and invites readers to make connections between the fictional scenario and their own reality.
+One of the key benefits of fantasy is that it allows readers to explore different ways of seeing the world.
+By presenting hypothetical situations, fantasy invites readers to make connections between the fictional world and their own experiences.

 Cover of book All Among the Fairies